- Financial stress can negatively affect your productivity at work.

 “I’m stressed out about my finances.
 Sometimes I worry it might start affecting my focus in the classroom.
 I really need to feel more in control of my money and financial future.”

-Over half of American workers say they suffer from financial stress and that it distracts them an average of three or more hours a week at work.1 Whether it’s falling short of retirement savings goals or having trouble paying the bills, many people are financially out of balance.
+More than one-half of Americans say that thinking about their personal finances makes them anxious, and 46% have not set aside money to cover expenses for three months, according to the FINRA Investor Education Foundation.1 Whether it’s falling short of retirement savings goals or having trouble paying the bills, many people are financially out of balance.
 Ring a bell?

 Enter the concept of financial wellness.
 Financial wellness is simply finding a balance between living for today while preparing and planning for tomorrow.
 It doesn’t have to mean becoming wealthy, although there’s nothing wrong with having that goal.
 It’s more about finding a sense of control over your finances and confidence in your financial decisions.
 It’s not such a stretch to see that reducing financial stress can increase your productivity at work and your enjoyment of life in general.